 - Finally, if there are ways that you feel the office could be improved to facilitate a more fun and productive working environment, please bring those ideas to Danny!

-- While lab members are expected to attend in person, remote options will be made available when possible to facilitate attendance for people who are traveling.
+- While lab members are expected to attend in person, remote options will be made available, when possible, to facilitate attendance for people who are sick or traveling.

 - When you facilitate, be sure to send an email out 1 week in advance announcing the topic and providing any pre-meeting reading materials.

-- Each quarter, a different lab member should volunteer to organize lab meetings (i.e., choose the time, help pin down a schedule, etc.).
+- Each year, a different lab member should volunteer to organize lab meetings (e., choose the time, help pin down a schedule, etc.).

 - Attend seminars.
 Lab members are expected to attend, and occasionally present at, WFCB seminars.
 These seminars are a great way to build community within the department, learn more about what your colleagues are doing, and foster new collaborations.

-- Lab members are also expected to monitor other seminars on campus- particularly the Ecology seminar series- and attend whenever possible.
-Indeed, a rich variety of serminar series regularly occur on campus, including seminar series put on by WFCB, ecology, animal behavior, population biology, entomology, and anthropology, A rough goal should be to try to attend one seminar per week, even if it is outside your area of expertise (you might just be inspired and learn something new).
+- Lab members are also expected to monitor other seminars on campus- particularly the Ecology and Evolution seminar series- and attend whenever possible.
+Indeed, a rich variety of seminar series regularly occur on campus, including seminar series put on by WFCB, ecology, animal behavior, population biology, entomology, and anthropology.
+A rough goal should be to try to attend one seminar per week, even if it is outside your area of expertise (you might just be inspired and learn something new).
+The Ecology and Evolution seminar series, in particular, should be a staple for our lab group, even in weeks that feel tangential to our research.

 - Hosting a seminar speaker, as well as signing up to meet with seminar speakers hosted by others, is highly encouraged to build your professional networks and generate new ideas.

 - Consider signing up to join or lead a committee, either inside or outside the university, focused on something you are passionate about.
-For example, graduate students often decide to join the Graduate Group in Ecology’s Diversity committee.
 Engaging in meaningful service is a great way to better your community.
-Definitely consider talking about opportunities with Danny to help figure out how to balance your time between research, teaching, and service!
+Definitely consider talking about opportunities with Danny to help figure out how to balance your time between research, teaching, and service.

 - Social events.
-Though not mandatory, we encourage lab members to join lab social events (e.g., dissertation defense parties, recruitment events, etc.).
+We encourage lab members to join lab social events (g., exit seminar parties, recruitment events, etc.).
 Our community becomes even stronger when we celebrate each other’s accomplishments and show new recruits how much fun we can have together!
-Outside the lab, many lab members may choose to join the ‘Eco Social’ list serve to hear about fun community events.
+Outside the lab, many lab members may choose to join the ‘Eco Social’ list serve to hear about fun community events and participate in GGE/WFCB events as well.

 - Communication: Professional, open, and respectful communication are critical to creating a productive work environment.
 We commit to …